Blobfolio/musty/README.md

 ## Use

-Musty includes the following commands:
+Musty includes the following commands for managing must-use plugins:

 | Command      | Description                 |
 | ------------ | --------------------------- |